 ICAN produces not only carbon road bike wheels but also a few MTB-specific wheelsets.
 Their Enduro F935E and Trail F935 are very similar.

-You can choose hub body type (Shimano 10/11 speed, Shimano 12 speed, or SRAM XD Driver) to ensure compatibility with your groupset.
+You can choose a hub body type (Shimano 10/11 speed, Shimano 12 speed, or SRAM XD Driver) to ensure compatibility with your groupset.

 Use this ICAN discount code CYCLISTSHUB on www.icancycling.com during checkout to get 5% OFF your purchase.
 Share this code via email.